Wednesday , 18 March 2026

 Dred Scott Case

-In 1846, Dred Scott, a Black man who was owned, and his wife, Harriet, made a daring move toward freedom by bringing a case in St. Louis Circuit Court.
+In 1846, Dred Scott Case, a Black man who was owned, and his wife, Harriet, made a daring move toward freedom by bringing a case in St. Louis Circuit Court.
 Their appeal was straightforward: they maintained that because they had lived for an extended period of time in a free country where slavery was prohibited, they should be legally free.
 The Scotts lived with their enslaver, an army surgeon, at Fort Snelling in the free territory of Wisconsin, which strengthened their case.

 Their lawsuit looked to be simple and precedent-based, as courts had previously ruled in favor of enslaved individuals living in free territory.
 However, what appeared to be a private legal case grew into a serious national discussion about the constitutionality of slavery.
 After years of court battles in Missouri and federal courts, the issue eventually reached the United States Supreme Court, becoming one of the most contentious judicial rulings in American history.